Home Compare FLS vs WRT1V.HE

 Flowserve vs Wärtsilä Oyj Abp: Which Stock Looks Stronger in 2026?

-Wärtsilä Oyj Abp holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Flowserve still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Wärtsilä Oyj Abp carrying a narrow edge on growth.
+Flowserve still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON